Jan. 6 committee faces unprecedented choice of whether to call Republican lawmakers to testify

 “I would say between noon and 6 p.m., any call that went to the White House, you assume had to be something that had to do with it,” he said.

 But legal experts said there is little precedent for forcing lawmakers to testify as part of a congressional inquiry if they resist a subpoena, an issue members of the Jan.
-6 panel said they have yet to fully investigate or plan for as they plot out the next steps for their probe.
+6 panel said they have yet to fully investigate or plan for as they plot out the next steps of their probe.

-“I don’t know what the precedent is, to be honest,” said Rep. Adam B. Schiff (D-Calif.), a member of the committee who oversaw the first impeachment trial of Trump and has one of the heftiest investigative resumes in the House.
+“I don’t know what the precedent is, to be honest,” said Rep. Adam B. Schiff (D-Calif.), a member of the committee who oversaw the first impeachment trial of Trump and has one of the heftiest investigative résumés in the House.
 “Obviously we will have to look into all those questions.”

 Members of the executive branch have often avoided or delayed for years appearing before Congress by asserting executive privilege.
-Members of the Jan.
+Lawmakers on the Jan.
 6 panel are hoping that tactic will be less useful to former Trump administration officials after the Justice Department recently said it would break from tradition and not invoke that privilege with regard to inquires regarding the attack on the Capitol.

 But while the steps are clear — if arduous — for compelling administration officials to testify, that’s not the case when it comes to lawmakers.